Non-supersymmetric strings on AdS$_3$: a world-sheet perspective: The heterotic string

 \section{The heterotic string}

 The discussion for the heterotic string follows a similar pattern \cite{Kutasov:1998zh, Hohenegger:2008du}.
 In this case however, the world-sheet fermions are present only in the holomorphic sector, while the anti-holomorphic sector is composed by compact bosons decoupled from the current of the WZW model.
-The world-sheet theory is described by a $\widehat{\mathfrak{sl}(\mathfrak{2},\mathbb{R})}_{k_s+2}$ Ka$\check{\text{c}}$-Moody algebra in the holomorphic sector, with $k_s=k-2$ the level of the algebra with world-sheet fermions decoupled, while in the anti-holomorphic sector we still have the affine algebra realised at level $k$.
+The world-sheet theory is described by a $\widehat{\mathfrak{sl}(\mathfrak{2},\mathbb{R})}_{k_s+2}$ Ka$\check{\text{c}}$-Moody algebra in the holomorphic sector, with $k_s=k-2$ the level of the algebra with world-sheet fermions decoupled, while in the anti-holomorphic sector we still have the affine algebra realised at level $k$\footnote{Notice that the level of the purely bosonic $\mathfrak{sl(2,} \mathbb{R}\mathfrak{)}$ algebras in the holomorphic and anti-holomorphic sectors are the same.}.
 In the following, we are going to adapt the discussion presented for the superstring theory to the heterotic case by describing AdS$_3$ backgrounds.
 We will focus on the non-supersymmetric $\text{Spin}(16) \times \text{Spin}(16) \rtimes \mathbb{Z}_2$ theory although for the sake of completeness we report the partition function and low-energy spectrum of the supersymmetric $ \text{E}_8 \times \text{E}_8 \rtimes \mathbb{Z}_2$ theory in the Appendix \ref{app:SUSYE8}.